Munovv/urpl.io/README.md

 # urpl.io - Simple link shortener

 Web application for shortening links.
 There is an admin panel where you can change links or delete them.
-No responsive design
+No responsive design, but you can fix it.

 ![Preview image](assets/preview.png)